manoharan-lab/holopy/docs/source/users/load_tutorial.rst

         optics.med_wavelen
         0.49624060150375937

-More advanced methods for saving and loading objects in HoloPy (e.g. as :ref:`yaml_ref`) can be found in the :ref:`Details` section of the User Guide.
+More advanced methods for saving and loading objects in HoloPy can be found in :ref:`yaml_ref`.